© 2024 MICHIGAN PUBLIC

 "President Ono has been canceling on a lot of the events he's invited to because he is afraid of talking to his students," Wan said.

-The protest, organized by the Tahrir Coalition as part of the "Divest Don't Arrest" campaign, aimed to address the university's investments in companies profiting from the Gaza conflict.
-President Ono's alleged avoidance of student engagement played a pivotal role in the decision to protest at the event.
+The protest, organized by the Tahrir Coalition as part of the "Divest Don't Arrest" campaign, aimed to address the university's investments in companies that could profit from the Gaza conflict.
+Ono's alleged avoidance of student engagement played a pivotal role in the decision to protest at the event, organizers said.

-Videos of the protests swiftly circulated on social media platforms, with one video posted on SAFE's Instagram page amassing over 20,000 likes.
+Videos of the protests swiftly circulated on social media platforms, with one video posted on the Instagram page of Students Allied for Freedom and Equality, amassing over 20,000 likes.
 Comments such as "no business as usual" and “No justice.
-No peace.” inundated the comment section.
+No peace,” inundated the comment section.

 However, some quotes from the statement drew criticism from student activists.